 You are a father.
 You don’t get to coast along taking the path of least resistance.
 You must be intentional.

-And your daughter will want that same attention.
+But your daughter will want that same attention.
 She will want to join in.

 Not because she necessarily wants to do those things, but because she wants your attention.
 If you are not careful, you can validate this call for attention by going along with the easy route: letting her play like she is one of the boys.

 But you don’t want your daughter to be just another one of the boys.
 You want her to be a girl.
 Establishing these distinctions early on is important, especially in the current cultural climate that encourages children to mutilate themselves if they start to feel a little confused about some things.
+The world is hard enough for a girl to navigate without her father giving bad directions.

 Don’t start relating to your daughter as if she is one of your sons.
 This can lead to resentment and insecurity.
 Be intentional about relating to her as your daughter.